GrieferAtWork/KOSmk4/kos/src/libdl/README.md

 ### Changes to ELF specs (i386/x86_64)
-- Though not required, the KOS RLTD link driver (`libdl.so`) accepts the following relocation types in shared libraries and application binaries alike
+- Though not required, the KOS RTLD link driver (`libdl.so`) accepts the following relocation types in shared libraries and application binaries alike
 	- `R_386_8`, `R_X86_64_8` (unsigned 8-bit integer)
 	- `R_386_PC8`, `R_X86_64_PC8` (signed, relocation-relative 8-bit integer)
 	- `R_386_16`, `R_X86_64_16` (unsigned 16-bit integer)
 	- `R_386_PC16`, `R_X86_64_PC16` (signed, relocation-relative 16-bit integer)
-	- Whether or not the RLTD link driver considers it a fatal error for these relocations to over- or under-flow following zero-/sign-extension is undefined.
+	- Whether or not the RTLD link driver considers it a fatal error for these relocations to over- or under-flow following zero-/sign-extension is undefined.
 - The value written by relocations `R_386_TLS_DTPMOD32` and `R_X86_64_DTPMOD64` is equal to the value stored in `GOT[1]` (as used by lazy relocation).
 Additionally, such a value may be used as a `handle`-value normally returned by `dlopen(3D)`, and accepted by a number of functions such as `dlsym(3D)` or `dlmodulename(3D)` (a KOS-specific `<dlfcn.h>` extension)
 - i386 only:
 	- ...
 - x86_64 only:
-	- No code apart of the KOS RLTD link driver relies on the presence of the *red zone* (unlike other libraries such as `libc.so`), and can thus be used by code compiled with or without *red zone* support
+	- No code apart of the KOS RTLD link driver relies on the presence of the *red zone* (unlike other libraries such as `libc.so`), and can thus be used by code compiled with or without *red zone* support